Christmas sales soar for Marks & Spencer and Tesco

 Meanwhile, M&S said it was "now more confident" of reaching previous expectations of at least £500m in profits for the full-year.

 Tesco's chief executive Ken Murphy said that "once again, Covid-19 led to a greater focus on celebrating at home".
-As a result, Tesco's Christmas sales rose by 0.3% compared to the previous year and were 9.2% higher than the pre-pandemic festive period in 2019.
+As a result, Tesco's Christmas sales in the UK rose by 0.3% compared to the previous year and were 9.2% higher than the pre-pandemic festive period in 2019.

 Earlier this week, Sainsbury's also reported strong Christmas sales with more people choosing to eat at home rather than venture out amid the emergence of the Omicron variant.